 Administrative and Website Assistant

 Annie is a native of Western North Carolina.
 Working with Wild Abundance, she takes great joy in rediscovering a sustainable and loving interconnection to the land her great-grandparents worked.
 At the same time, she’s excited to find new ways to make those skills relevant to a modern, changing society.
-Annie enjoys answering questions about Wild Abundance from curious students all over the world (she’s who you get when you write to email@example.com).
+Annie enjoys answering questions about Wild Abundance from curious students all over the world.
 She’s also charged with keeping the website running smoothly.
 Earthskills are relatively new to Annie, and she loves how Wild Abundance strives to make them accessible for everyone, not just off-grid homesteaders.
 You may even meet Annie in a class, learning new skills to enrich her own life!
 In her spare time she enjoys backpacking with her family, charting backwoods trails less traveled, and learning new plants to eat in her suburban yard.

 Blog and Newsletter Writer, Instructor for Nutrition, Gardening, and Wildcrafting